 Why Does Heroin Cause the Most Euphoria?

-Heroin binds to opioid receptors in the brain and produces a sense of calm and relaxation which is initiated by the classic opioid-induced euphoric rush.
+Heroin binds to opioid receptors in the brain and produces a sense of calm and relaxation, initiated by the classic opioid-induced euphoric rush.

-Heroin is a highly addictive, illegal opioid drug that produces an intense euphoric rush when taken.
+Heroin is a highly addictive, illegal opioid drug that produces an intense euphoric rush.
 Heroin, like all other opioids, binds to the opioid receptors in the brain and produces a sense of calm and relaxation.

 When it comes to the heroin-induced rush and addictive euphoria that follows, The National Institute on Drug Abuse says: